EndNote Online is the Web version of EndNote desktop, with similar but restricted functionality.

 For further information on collaboration using EndNote, and a comparison of the various options, consult the Little EndNote How-To Book (PDF, 10.1MB), Chapter 7.

 It is possible to share a group of references with others, perhaps those with whom you are collaborating.

 Any individual you share your group with must have an EndNote Online account and email address.
 Access to a desktop version of EndNote is not required and you can nominate if colleagues are to have 'read only' access or 'read & write' access.
-Note: sharing of file attachments is not allowed, however links to documents/articles can be shared.
+Note: Sharing of file attachments is not permitted, however links to documents/articles can be shared.

 The process is described, with accompanying videos, in EndNote: Sharing Groups using EndNote 20 and X9 desktop version .